livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Network events and failures emitted to the Event Manager.
 - Readiness and liveness state updates to the Health Manager.

+### 7.3 Transport semantics and consumers

+- Transport services provide best effort delivery only, as explicitly stated in `01-protocol/08-network-transport-requirements.md`.
+Drops, delay, duplication, and disconnects must be surfaced as events without implying reliability, ordering, or deduplication guarantees.
+- Peer references supplied by transport are advisory only per `01-protocol/08-network-transport-requirements.md`.
+Identity assertions must originate from cryptographic verification performed with the Key Manager.
+- Only the Network Manager, State Manager (via verified package delivery), and DoS Guard Manager (via explicit telemetry) may consume transport outputs, matching the consumer list in `01-protocol/08-network-transport-requirements.md`.
+All other components are strictly prohibited from interacting with raw transport data.
+- Delivery failure, timeout, and disconnect signals must be emitted promptly to both the Event Manager and State Manager so that higher layers can apply their own recovery or sync logic.

 ## 8. Trust boundaries

 The Network Manager defines multiple trust boundaries: